Wire-Network/wire-docs/docs/api-reference/wire-cdt/tutorials/create-an-abi-file.md

 ## Structs

 We now need to describe the structs of the token contract.
-By looking at sysio.token.hpp, we can quickly determine which structs are utilized by public actions.
+By looking at `sysio.token.hpp`, we can quickly determine which structs are utilized by public actions.
 This is particularly important for when we describe our actions in the the ABI file in the next step.

 A struct's object definition in JSON looks like the following: